MSI Laptop

 Do you know the model number of the MSI GT70 depicted in this guide?

-I ask because my local dealer in Australia sells the MSI GT70 models 2QD-2435AU, and 2PC-1832AU, both of which he claims the CPU and GPU are part of the main board (i.e. not upgradeable).
-He also says they are not RAID capable which seems impossible because both these models have intel HM87 chipset which according to Intel have RAID function.
+I ask because my local dealer in Australia sells the MSI GT70 models 2QD-2435AU and 2PC-1832AU, both of which he claims have the CPU and GPU integrated into the mainboard (i.e., not upgradeable).
+He also says they are not RAID capable, which seems impossible because both these models have the Intel HM87 chipset, which has a RAID function.

 Thanks,